EQUATORIAL GUINEA

 Indicator Adoption of the WIPO Performances and Phonograms Treaty

-Saint Lucia has ratified the World Intellectual Property Organization (WIPO) Performances and Phonograms Treaty.
+Equatorial Guinea has not signed the World Intellectual Property Organization (WIPO) Performances and Phonograms Treaty.

 Coverage Horizontal